programminghistorian/ph-submissions/lessons/editing-audio-with-audacity.md

 Take note of how the time increments in *Audacity* have also adjusted as you zoom in.
 Pitch frequencies are measured in waves per second, and the program has to smash things together a bit to make the whole sound clip fit in a workable window.
 The result is the waveform that we see when we zoom back out by selecting "Zoom Normal" from the View menu.
 Each view - the micro and the macro - has its own uses.
 We will come back to both.

+{% include figure.html src="../images/editing-audio-with-audacity-3.png" caption="Audacity playback palette" %}

+Before proceeding, it is also worth observing the various palettes that *Audacity* offers for its most common functions.
+The playback pallete offers symbols that are likely familiar: buttons that allow you to pause, play, stop, fast forward to beginning or end of a clip, and record.

-{% include figure.html src="../images/editing-audio-with-audacity-3.png" caption="Audacity tool palette" %}
+{% include figure.html src="../images/editing-audio-with-audacity-4.png" caption="Audacity tool palette" %}

-Before proceeding, it is also worth observing the toolbar palette that *Audacity* offers for its most common functions.
-The top-left "selection" and the bottom-middle "time shift" tools will be the two that we use in this lesson.
+The tool palette, on the other hand, probably looks new.
+We will not discuss all of the features that *Audacity* offers, so some of these buttons will go unused.
+But take note: the top-left "selection" and the bottom-middle "time shift" tools will be the two that we use in this lesson.
 By default, when you open *Audacity* you will be using the selection tool.

 ## Recording Audio

 We've loaded in the intro music for our podcast.
 Let's continue by recording our own voice.
 To begin recording in *Audacity* press the big red circle at the top left of the *Audacity* window.
 Don't worry too much about getting the quality just right - we will work on editing the sound file next.
 Do your best NPR impression in the direction of your computer, and hit the square to stop recording when you are done.
 You will be presented with something that looks like this:

-{% include figure.html src="../images/editing-audio-with-audacity-4.png" caption="Two tracks loaded into Audacity" %}
+{% include figure.html src="../images/editing-audio-with-audacity-5.png" caption="Two tracks loaded into Audacity" %}

 Our original Bach recording stays at the top of the interface, while our new recording gets added below it.
 By default, *Audacity* will not overwrite your previous recording.
 Instead, it isolates both soundstreams, or tracks, allowing us to manipulate separate components before we mix them together in a final recording.
 We can make changes to one without affecting the other.
 Note how, time-wise, the new track by default was recorded at the beginning of the audacity project.
 For right now, the Bach and vocal tracks both begin at the same time.
 There are potentially some other imperfections in your unique recording, some of which we can fix.